 Once the PPDU transmission is completed the PHY entity issues PHY-TXEND.confirm primitive and enters to the receive state.

-A typical transmit state machine for SU transmission with NUM_STS = 1 and EDMG_TRN_LEN = 0 is shown in Figure 3 below.
+A typical transmit state machine for SU transmission with NUM_STS = 1 and no TRN field is shown in Figure 3 below.

-Figure 3: PHY transmit state machine for SU transmission (NUM_STS = 1, EDMG_TRN_LEN = 0)
+Figure 3: PHY transmit state machine for SU transmission (NUM_STS = 1 no TRN field)

 NOTE – PSDU encoding and modulation can be started in parallel with preamble transmission and depends on the particular hardware pipeline implementation.